Skip to main content

 Bishop Hill

 Bishop Hill State Historic Site is a charming 19th century Swedish settlement that looks as it did when the town’s first inhabitants arrived.
 Listed in the National Register of Historic Places, the picturesque town features historic museums, antique shops and quaint eateries.
 When in town, check out the Bishop Hill Colony Store to experience an old time mercantile and pick up gourmet Swedish food and souvenirs.
-Also, make sure to stop by the Bishop Hill Bakery and indulge in the mouth-watering aroma of freshly baked bread and cookies.
 In the winter, visit Bishop Hill for Julmarknad, a large Christmas market deep rooted in Scandinavian customs dating back to the middle ages.

 Galena